-Below, Fish talks about the records that changed his life, some of which had a direct impact on Marillion's classic 1985 Misplaced Childhood, the album that launched Fish into a million living rooms but ultimately signalled the beginning of the band's demise.
+Below, Fish talks about the records that changed his life, some of which had a direct impact on Marillion's classic 1985 Misplaced Childhood, the album that launched Fish into a million living rooms but ultimately signalled the beginning of the end of his time with the band.

 ELP - Tarkus

 One of the first Prog albums I ever heard was Emerson Lake & Palmer's Tarkus.
 Somebody brought a copy into Dalkeith High School, and I quickly got into Genesis and the whole Prog thing through that.
 It's an album that's stood the test of time for me, and every now and again I'll play it and a small spark will kick off.